-I march against rape culture that states it’s okay to pressure anyone into having sex for any reason, liking paying for a date.
+I march against rape culture that states it’s okay to pressure anyone into having sex for any reason, like paying for a date.

 I march because there are still people who think that women shouldn’t hold certain jobs, such as firefighters.
 It is not commonly mentioned about the gender of an older or smaller man who struggles to keep up with a man in his prime.
 As soon as a woman is in that position, her female status is used as a reason why she shouldn’t be allowed to complete a certain job.
 If someone can do the work, she should be able to hold a job.

 I march because it is not weak to be a “girl.”
 Women, girls, fems, queers are strong.
 We are smart.
 We have strengths that we can bring to any position or circumstance.